JanneMattila/www/docs/_posts/2023/11/2023-11-22-azure-iot-operations.markdown

 Boiler tags:
 {% include imageEmbed.html link="/assets/posts/2023/11/22/aio/aio-boiler2.png" %}

-I can then manage [Data pipelines](https://learn.microsoft.com/en-us/azure/iot-operations/process-data/overview-data-processor) that are then executed in the edge using the same place:
+I can then manage [Data pipelines](https://learn.microsoft.com/en-us/azure/iot-operations/process-data/overview-data-processor) that are then executed on the edge.
+I can do all this work from the same portal:
 {% include imageEmbed.html link="/assets/posts/2023/11/22/aio/aio-pipelines.png" %}

 I've created the world's most simple pipeline just to show how it works: